What Is Organic Lead Generation And How To Generate Leads Effectively?

 Timing is everything.
 You want any campaign, organic or paid, to be live when your target audience is most likely to be searching for information.
-You can use a tool like Google Trends to track the most common search terms at any given time of year.
+You can use a scale marketing tool like Google Trends to track the most common search terms at any given time of year.
 This can help you determine the best time to start your lead generation campaigns.
 If you run a campaign at the wrong time of year, you risk losing out on the most qualified leads.

 Let’s take employee benefits, for example.
 Healthcare insurance providers and employee wellness plan partners have to time their lead generation around the most common open enrollment times, usually October and November.
 So sales and marketing teams for these companies would start campaigning two to three months before ensuring their prospects have plenty of time to make an informed decision.